Lakefields/vsf-layered-navigation/README.md

 ![vsf-layered-navigation-demo](https://user-images.githubusercontent.com/26965893/56031978-31a96600-5d21-11e9-813a-1a370a6e8094.png)

-# Support
-This module is built to enable multiple filter options per attribute in mind.\
-Use at your own responsibility in your project.
-This module is tested on Vue Storefront 1.9.\
-For any support installing, using or request features for this module, please contact us at http://www.getnoticed.nl/contact

 # Purpose
 We created this module to make searching the catalog a better experience, there are a lot more features to come and we'll add these features to this module when we finished development on them.\
 Are you missing features you need, please feel free to contact us or open a pull request of course.